nculwell/MathStudy/Analysis.md

 ### More analysis

-These are appropriate for a second course in analysis.
+These are appropriate for further study in analysis.

 - Rudin, *Real and Complex Analysis* (i)